-Wolverhampton racecourse is one of the most famous all-weather race tracks in the UK.
-Find everything you need to know in our Wolverhampton racing guide and as well as links to today's Wolverhampton racing tips.
+This racecourse is one of the most famous all-weather race tracks in the UK.
+Find everything you need to know in our in-depth racing guide and as well as links to today’s horse racing tips at Wolverhampton.

 Wolverhampton Horse Racing Tips For Today

-Find all today's latest free horse racing tips including tips for Wolverhampton from the most respected professional tipsters from UK and Ireland.
+Find all today’s latest free horse racing tips including tips for Wolves from the most respected professional tipsters from UK and Ireland.

 The racecourse is strategically located a mile away from the city, which makes it quite accessible.
 Its proximity to other amenities and major transport networks also makes it tremendously welcoming to all racegoers.

-The Tapeta surface on the Wolverhampton racecourse makes it one of a kind.
+The Tapeta surface makes it one of a kind.
 It is made from high-quality American synthetic material.
 This means that it resembles an American racecourse.
 Therefore, it is unique compared to other racecourses across the UK.
-And the Wolverhampton city council is looking to quadruple its size, open a casino and construct a new tarmac car pack.
+And the Wolves city council is looking to quadruple its size, open a casino and construct a new tarmac car pack.

 Three years later, the fibresand surface was replaced with a Polytrack.
 This was not without controversy due to various safety issues.
 After investigation, the Polytrack surface was found to be safe.
 However, it only lasted a decade.
 In 2014, they replaced it with a Tapeta surface.
 During this time, it was the only racecourse with Tapeta in the entire UK.

-Even though the Wolverhampton racecourse has changed ownership a couple of times, today, it is owned and run by the Arena Racing Company.
-They have extensive experience in managing racecourses, and you can tell that they are doing a stellar job with the Wolverhampton racecourse.
+Even though the racecourse has changed ownership a couple of times, today, it is owned and run by the Arena Racing Company.
+They have extensive experience in managing racecourses, and you can tell that they are doing a stellar job.